tuanle618/eqgat-diff/eqgat_diff/README.md

  The same model, that leverages Gaussian diffusion for atomic coordinates, atom- and bond-types is implemented in `experiments/diffusion_continuous.py`.

  All configurable hyperparameters are listed in `experiments/hparams.py`

+ ## Inference and Weights

+ Currently we are still in the progress of publishing the code.
+Upon request, we provide model weights of the QM9 and Geom-Drugs models.
+ Please look into `inference/` and `weights/` subdirectory for more details.